bitrise-io/devcenter/docs/bitrise-cli/create-your-own-step.md

 Creating your own Step is as simple as running a `bitrise` CLI (v1.6.1+) command and following the guide it prints.
-You can generate steps using either the Bash or Go toolkits.
+You can generate Steps using either the Bash or Go toolkits.

 If you don't have the Bitrise CLI installed, check the installation guide [here](/bitrise-cli/installation/).